-MITRAILLE: It contains the following directories:
+VALIDATION: It contains the following directories:

-- doc: documentation. - namelist: namelists used in MITRAILLETTE for the current cycle. - namelist_ref: namelists used in MITRAILLETTE for a reference cycle. - $\bullet\,$ procedure: main procedure. - pro_file: PRO_FILE.. files containing configurations which must be validated. - protojobs: scripts to be launched, and some environment files.
+- mitraille: MITRAILLETTE environnement. - doc: documentation. - $-\,$ namelist: namelists used in MITRAILLETTE for the current cycle. - namelist_ref: namelists used in MITRAILLETTE for a reference cycle. - procedure: main procedure. - pro_file: PRO_FILE.. files containing configurations which must be validated. - protojobs: scripts to be launched, and some environment files. - mocuba: some tools, like ciboulette.py or checkpack.py. - other directories are expected in the future.